Evgeny7777/ML_for_trading/README.md

 ## Main idea

-This is a software that handles next scenarions
+This is a software that handles the next scenarios

 - Download and preprocess historical data for stock markets
 - Create Machine learning model for prediction future price movement